Azure/avdaccelerator/workload/docs/getting-started-baseline.md

 ## Greenfield deployment

-In the Greenfield scenario, no Azure infrastructure components for Azure Virtual Desktop on Azure deployment exist prior to deploying.
-The automation framework will create an Azure Virtual Desktop workload in the desired Azure region, create a VNet or reuse an existing VNet and configure basic connectivity.
+In the Greenfield scenario, there are no existing Azure infrastructure components for Azure Virtual Desktop deployment.
+The automation framework will create an Azure Virtual Desktop workload in the desired Azure region, create a new VNet or reuse an existing VNet, and configure basic connectivity.

 It is important to consider the life cycle of each of these components.
 If you want to deploy these items individually or via separate executions, then please see the Brownfield Deployment section.

 The Azure Virtual Desktop Green Field template provides a complete Azure Virtual Desktop landing zone reference implementation within a single template.

 ## Brownfield deployment